 - The affected UW student, employee, their supervisor, or a University representative can submit a report.

-- Submit a report for near misses, hazardous conditions, and accidents or injuries involving employees, students, UW volunteers working on or off campus, or members of the public visiting campus.
+- Submit a report for near miss incidents, hazardous conditions, and accidents or injuries involving employees, students, UW volunteers working on- or off-campus, or members of the public visiting campus.

 Call EH&S immediately at 206.543.7262 if the incident involves any of the following: